 Local management and supervisors: are responsible for providing duly diligent local training and recruiting local volunteers for assisting in an emergency response as well as administering and updating this ERP as necessary, according the risk level of the local activities.
-Each building must have a Chief Building Warden, or Chief Fire Warden, and a slate of volunteers to help out in the event of an emergency.
-The Chief Warden (and Deputy) coordinates local emergency response duties and liaises with Safety Resources to keep the local ERP up to date.
+Each building must have a Chief Building Warden (or Chief Fire Warden), a Deputy Warden, and a slate of volunteers to help out in the event of an emergency.
+The Chief and Deputy Wardens coordinate local emergency response duties and liaises with Safety Resources to keep the local ERP up to date.